Homas/ioc2rpz.gui/README.md

 - name the of RPZ feed in a hostname format;
 - select a distribution server.
 You may select several servers;
 - select TSIG keys which will be used to authenticate zone transfer;
 - select sources and whitelists.
-You must select minimun one source;
+You must select minimum one source;
 - select zone action.
 If you choose "Local records" please check the record format in ioc2rpz documentation.
 - select IOCs type.
 It is used for optimization;
 - (optional) provide list of IP-addresses to notify when the RPZ updates;